I had never been to the original Dreamland in Tuscaloosa, so before we went to Kentuck, Av drove us over.

-Tom Haney's booth.
+This pic above is from Tom Haney‘s booth.
 You *have* to go to his website to see his automated pieces.

 This pic above is of Ab the Flagman’s booth.

-Kreg Yingst, and it's this great piece about Hank Williams.
+This pic above is of a piece that we almost bought.
+It’s by Kreg Yingst, and it’s this great piece about Hank Williams.
 Oh, I wanted that one.

 Av bought a piece from Lonnie Holley a couple of years ago, and Lonnie stood there for five or ten minutes turning it over and telling Av all the symbolism of the piece.
 He’s a total genius.